Sherman Coolidge: Arapaho Priest in a Changing World

 The resulting Treaty of Fort Laramie created the Great Sioux Reservation in Dakota Territory and secured for the Sioux the hunting grounds of the Powder River Basin, supposedly in perpetuity.
 It did not, however, create a reservation for the less populous Northern Arapaho, who reluctantly agreed—in time—to settle among the Lakota or in present-day Oklahoma among their Southern Arapaho kinfolk.
 The Arapaho chiefs, determined to agitate for a reserve of their own, eventually approached Washington with an unexpected idea.

 Wishing to live in their traditional homeland, they requested permission to settle alongside the Eastern Shoshone on their reservation on Wind River, established in the 1860s.
 Commissioners assented, brokering an agreement with Washakie to allow the Arapaho a temporary home.
 Many Shoshone people today, however, maintain that Washakie made no such agreement at that time, and the Arapaho presence was hardly welcome.
 Before their arrival, rumors flew among white settlers that the Arapaho had killed three miners.
-When on April 8, 1870, two bands of Northern Arapaho made their way to receive rations at the reservation’s administrative center, Camp Brown (now Lander), white mobs, joined by some Shoshone, attacked.
-He-Runs-on-Top and his family managed to escape, but not for long.
+When on April 8, 1870, a band of Northern Arapaho made their way to receive rations at the reservation’s administrative center, Camp Brown (now Lander), white mobs, joined by some Shoshone, attacked.

-What precisely occurred next is impossible to determine.
-Sources indicate that some of He-Runs-on-Top’s band were attacked days later by Shoshone and Bannock while making camp near the Popo Agie River.
 The assault was brutal.
 An elderly man, begging for his life, was bludgeoned to death before He-Runs-on-Top’s eyes, and he himself was almost executed by several Shoshone men who debated whether he was old enough to pose any danger.
-He was then seven or eight.
-The boy and his family were ultimately rescued through the intervention of U.S. troops.
-The family took refuge at Camp Brown, where Ba-ahnoce, exhausted, gave up her three sons to the care of two army officers and the camp surgeon, Dr. Shapleigh.
+He was then nine years old.
+The boy and his family were ultimately surrendered to U.S. troops at Camp Brown, where Ba-ahnoce, exhausted, gave up her sons to the care of two army officers and the camp surgeon, Dr. Shapleigh.

 Adopted by Charles and Sofie Coolidge